 Development of fundamental skills in graphic visualization, representation, and communication as used in architecture and related design fields.
 Integrates sketching and digital media as a means to imagine, develop architectural concepts, and represent basic design ideas that shape the built environment.
 Fall, spring.

 Introduction to the principles of architectural design through lectures and short design exercises.
 Emphasis is placed on developing visual communication skills necessary and related to architectural presentation including drawing, drafting, and model making techniques.
 A final design project provides the framework for investigating and understanding the fundamental elements, design principles, and processes necessary to explore the creation of architectural spaces.
 Fall, Spring.

 Studio investigations of fundamental design concepts, principles, and processes.
 Projects focus on the creation of both abstract and programmed architectural forms and spaces with an emphasis on formal and aesthetic values and the development of a visual vocabulary.
 The exercises are oriented toward the achievement of creative individual expression.
-Prerequisite: ARCH 230 and permission of instructor.
+Prerequisite: ARCH 230 or permission of instructor.
 Fall only.

 Introduction of the processes of commercial building, including environmental and regulatory factors and analysis of foundation components and structural and enclosure building systems.
 Lectures, site visits, and projects present students with an array of technical challenges in building design.
 Focus is on analyzing and designing architectural details for a variety of building materials.
 Prerequisite: ARCH 260.
 Spring.

 A study of residential construction technology systems, including the planning, materials and processes used by building contractors to build residential structures.
 The interrelationship of societal needs, the environment, and quality of life as they affect building design and construction practices are examined.
 Two-hour lecture, three-hour lab.
 Fall, Spring.